 - Options for road bike rental with advance notice

 - Prices are per person, based upon two people sharing a twin/double bedded room.

 - Discounts are available for large groups, please contact us for details.

 - We also offer options for daily route extensions.

 - This tour is designed and priced as a “self guided, carry your own luggage” holiday as this is how we can provide the best value for money for our clients.
-However, if you prefer to have the services of a dedicated guide, a support vehicle, or perhaps a luggage transfer service, we are happy to arrange these for you at the following rates:
+However, if you prefer to have the services of a dedicated guide or a support vehicle we are happy to arrange these for you.
+Price on application.